deadlydog/deadlydog.github.io/_posts/2011-06-01-setting-up-keyboard-shortcuts-to-build-solutions-in-msbuild.md

 ## Step 3

-Create your AutoHotkey script...luckily, you don’t have to create it from scratch; you can use mine as your template and just adjust it to your liking 😊.
+Create your AutoHotkey script...luckily, you don't have to create it from scratch; you can use mine as your template and just adjust it to your liking :-) .
 So copy and paste the script in the textbox below into a new text file, and then save it with the extension ".ahk", which is the AutoHotkey script extension (so you can just call it "AutoHotkeyScript.ahk" for example).
 You will need to modify the code directory paths and solution file names in the script to match yours to build your solutions, but I've commented the script fairly thoroughly so it's easy to see what it's doing.

 In my office we have both a Client solution and a Server solution, so I have the script setup to build the client solution with WindowsKey+C and the server solution with WindowsKey+S. We also work in multiple branches, so I have global variables near the top of the script that I can set to true to quickly switch between Development, QA, and Release branches.
 I also have WindowsKey+U configured to open the code directory and WindowsKey+Q to open the database directory.
 Obviously you can change the keyboard mappings to your liking; these are just the ones that I prefer.
 As a side note here, just be aware that these will override the default windows key shortcuts; so in my case WindowsKey+U no longer opens up the Windows Ease of Access Center window.